RePAIRProject/2D-baselines/README.md

 ### Baseline Solvers
 1. **Geometric Greedy Solver**: A baseline solver that iteratively matches fragments based on their geometric properties using a greedy algorithm.
 2. **Genetic Solver**: A solver employing a genetic optimization algorithm that minimizes the bounding box area and overlap errors for fragment arrangement.

+In addition to these, the paper also employed the Derech et al. solver (Derech et al., "Solving Archaeological Puzzles", 2021).
+While this solver is not provided in this repository, its results are referenced in the paper for comparison purposes.
+For more details, refer to:

+- Derech, N., Tal, A., and Shimshoni, I., *"Solving Archaeological Puzzles"*, Pattern Recognition, 119:108065, 2021. [https://doi.org/10.1016/j.patcog.2021.108065](https://doi.org/10.1016/j.patcog.2021.108065)

 ### Evaluation Metrics
 The repository includes evaluation metrics to assess puzzle-solving performance.
 These metrics account for: